phytooracle/3d_landmark_selection/running_landmark_selection.md

 ## Troubleshooting

-### Trob
+### WSL2 on Windows 10
-Running GUI apps on Windows 10 WSL2 can result in errors.
+Running GUI apps with WSL2 on Windows 10 can result in errors.
 If you get an ```xhost:  unable to open display ""``` error after running the xhost command on Windows 10 WSL2 or cannot get the landmark selection GUI running, do the following:

 1. Follow the steps [here](https://aalonso.dev/blog/how-to-use-gui-apps-in-wsl2-forwarding-x-server-cdj).
 2. Add the line ```export DISPLAY="`grep nameserver /etc/resolv.conf | sed 's/nameserver //'`:0"``` to your ```~/.bashrc``` file.